XanDDemoX/EsoAlarmClock/README.md

 1. Download Zip by clicking the "Download Zip" button on the right
 2. Open Zip and go into the folder named "EsoAlarmClock-master"
-3. Extract or copy the "AlarmClock" folder  in your addons folder:
+3. Extract or copy the "AlarmClock" folder into your addons folder:

 "Documents\Elder Scrolls Online\live\Addons"